 Psychiatry and Psychological Services: Postdoctoral Fellowship in Clinical Neuropsychology

 Fellowship training is divided between clinical, didactic, and research activities.
 To enhance diversity of training experiences, year one of fellowship is completed at the CMC Dallas campus, while year two is completed at the CMC Legacy campus in nearby Plano, Texas.
 At both sites, the training emphasis is clinical, comprising approximately 70% of the resident’s time, with the remainder of time focused on didactic and research activities.
 The fellow will conduct approximately two evaluations per week and is provided opportunities for supervision of research and clinical work with various faculty members.
 Evaluations are completed with a wide range of patient populations including epilepsy, cancer, neurofibromatosis, traumatic brain injury, stroke, sickle cell disease, demyelinating diseases, and developmental disabilities.
 During year one, fellows provide weekly consultative services in the CMCD Neuro-Oncology and Neurofibromatosis Clinics.
+During year two, fellows participate in Concussion and Cochlear Implant Clinics, and have opportunity for consultation on the medical floor.
 Additional clinical experiences are available including those in the CMCD Concussion, Cochlear Implant, Epilepsy Surgery, Demyelinating Diseases, and Pediatric Stroke clinics.
-Clinical opportunities in therapeutic intervention, parent training, and social skills groups are also available.
+Clinical opportunities in therapeutic intervention, cognitive rehabilitation, parent training, and social skills groups are also available.
 Didactic opportunities are offered across CMCD and University of Texas Southwestern (UTSW) Medical School.
 Training experiences include weekly neuropsychology didactics as well as weekly postdoctoral seminars, group supervision, and didactics on various topics offered through the broader CMCD Postdoctoral Program in Child Clinical Psychology.
 Fellows will also participate in research with opportunities to develop original research projects and/or participate in ongoing projects.

 Application and Selection Process